-Looking for more ideas?
+Looking for more ideas on how to find time to relax?
 Click the link below for your FREE Self-Care Kit – Relax:

 What is your favorite from this list?
-What do you love to do to relax?
+What is your best way for how to find time to relax?
 Share your thoughts in the comments below.

 Did you enjoy this post?
 If so, don’t forget to share it on Pinterest.

 Editor’s Note: This post was originally published in August 2018, but has been recently updated to ensure comprehensiveness.